w3c/wot-binding-templates/registry-requirements.md

 Our Story and Use Case:

 The goal of the W3C Web of Things is to support multiple protocols via the bindings mechanism.
-There are domains like smart cities, and infrastructure where multiple stakeholders bring different devices and systems with different protocols.
+There are domains like smart cities and infrastructure where multiple stakeholders bring different devices and systems with different protocols.
 This means existing systems should be made interoperable with a descriptive approach via Thing Descriptions.

-It is unrealistic to incorporate a complete list of bindings into a REC document before its publication, thus we need a more flexible mechanism.
+It is unrealistic to incorporate a complete list of bindings into a REC document before its publication; thus, we need a more flexible mechanism.

 ## Content of Registry Definition